JSON-ms/php/README.md

 # jsonms/php

-A PHP request handler to use as a endpoint and configure as a webhook in [json.ms](https://json.ms).
+A PHP request handler to use as a endpoint in [json.ms](https://json.ms).

 ## Installation